hpenne/smallrand/readme.md

 `smallrand` provides the same aliases for these two as `rand` does (`SmallRng` and `StdRng`).

 The crate is intended to be easy to audit.
-Its only dependency is [`getrandom`](https://crates.io/crates/getrandom), and that is only used on non-Linux/Unix platforms.
+It has no unsafe code,
+and no dependencies unless you opt in to using `getrandom` by specifying the `use-getrandom` feature.

-It can also be built as no-std, in which case `getrandom` is not used at all (but you'll then have to provide the seed yourself).
+It can also be built as no-std, in which case you'll have to provide your own seeds.

 Quick start
 -----------